Visual-weld-inspection

 Visual-weld-inspection includes two different aspects of the operation.

-The first is the visual assessment of the external look of the weld.
-Its appearance has to correspond to engineering drawing requirements and to be evaluated in comparison with that of the best obtainable practice by anyone looking with critical eye at its characteristic features.
+The appearance has to correspond to regular best practice, by anyone looking with critical eye at its characteristic features.

-This part has to be done first and foremost by the welder.
-The welder has to be proud of the production coming from under his/her hands.
 Any hints to indications of less than perfect results should be used to look for their causes and drive the search for required improvements of the welding technique.

 The second has to do with the formal documented assessment of the Visual Weld Inspector, the person in charge of verifying that procedures, materials and workmanship used to perform the job are indeed those specified and approved for the project.

 The Inspector has to be formally instructed and qualified, and his/her minimum visual acuity must be checked, certified and documented in writing, periodically, by an approved optometrist.
-Visual Inspection has to be performed according to a specific written procedure.

-To conduct adequate Visual-weld-inspection there is need of sufficient illumination and possibly of a low power magnifying glass.
 Surfaces inaccessible to unobstructed view may need additional aids like mirrors (dental or otherwise) and borescopes, slender instruments that include illumination and magnification, that can be introduced through narrow openings.

 When performing the Visual-weld-inspection job, the Certified Welding Inspector has to ascertain that each requirement of the approved WPS (Welding Procedure Specification) is correctly been taken care of.
-This is done by looking at the prepared list and verifying that each clause is met.

-Visual Welding Inspectors must know the requirements of Codes and standards, must be able to identify base metals and consumables, with reference to adequate documentation and markings, must measure dimensions and control tolerances, must check adequate fit-up and weld preparation, processes, positions, preheat application when required and correctness of welding parameters applied.
+Visual Welding Inspectors must know the requirements of Codes and standards, must be able to identify base metals and consumables, with reference to adequate documentation and markings.

 The requirement to verify that Welding Consumable storage and control are indeed adequate means to check that conditions are suitable to prevent degradation and that mixing of products is carefully avoided.